picaronin/Upload_To_Mega/README.md

 [![phpBB](https://www.phpbb-es.com/foro/styles/flat-style/theme/images/logo_new_small.png)](https://www.phpbb-es.com/foro/viewtopic.php?t=44409)
 # [3.3][DEV] UploadToMega 3.3.0
-This Extension endows our forum with the option to upload and host any type of file in [MEGA](https://mega.nz) when we are creating or editing a thread.
+This Extension endows our phpBB forum with the option to upload and host any type of file in [MEGA](https://mega.nz) when we are creating or editing a thread.
 Once uploaded, he make the download link to include in our forum message.
 * You need to configure from the ACP the maximum size of the file to host, as well as the login data of the [MEGA](https://mega.nz) account to be used.
 * It is totally viable to use a FREE account of [MEGA](https://mega.nz), which finally includes 20GB of free storage.